 - Import into QuickBooks by Saving and Closing

 Within seconds your document is coded and published into Receipt in QuickBooks pending payment.
-Like I said for now all you can add is an account but if you published the document to QBO you could later open it and edit to add required items if necessary.
+Like I said for now all you can add is an account but if you published the document to QBO you could later open it and edit it to add required items if necessary.
 The last step in optimization is after you have posted the payment to the open bill you will be able to match the bank feeds in QBO if you have already imported your banking activity.
 This type of audit proofing your bookkeeping helps prevent fraud and assures accuracy.